 The key points that we wish to highlight are as follows:

+There is a need for increased ambition within the plan to enable Scotland to meet Net Zero and 2030 emission reduction targets with a resource appropriate share of UK offshore wind, by retaining all shallow water sites within the plan, addressing ornithological constraints and exploring potential derogations.

+The HRA should be based on the legal baseline position (that no AEOI has been concluded to date) for consented projects.

 DPO NE6 should be removed from the list of high ornithological constraint.

+The methodology used to determine the 10 GW deployment cap should be revised to ensure that it does not unduly constrain development.

 Support increased ambition

 Offshore wind will have a key role to play in achieving Scotland’s ambitious but necessary climate targets.
 We welcome recognition of new emission reduction targets set out in the recent Climate Change (Emissions Reduction Targets) Act 2019, i.e. a 75% reduction by 2030, compared with 1990 levels and net-zero date of 2045 within the draft SMP.
-To meet these ambitions, as well as the Scottish Government’s commitment to 50% of energy demands to be met by renewables by 2030, there is a need to add significantly to the future pipeline through additional leasing.
+To meet these ambitions, as well as the Scottish Government’s commitment to 50% of energy demands to be met by renewables by 2030, and contribute a resource-appropriate share to the UK’s need to achieve 75GW offshore by 2050 (as recommended by the UK Committee on Climate Change) there is a need to add significantly to the future pipeline through additional leasing.

 We support the plan led approach, and the robust process that has been followed is important in creating investor certainty as well as the stakeholder engagement that has taken place during its development and drafting.
 However, some of our members note the more prescriptive approach to offshore wind planning taken in Scotland relative to other parts of the UK.
 Whilst this brings benefits in terms of robust and holistic assessments, it can also act to pre-empt development work.
 For example, a number of previous Areas of Search were removed (although the reasons for doing so are not given clearly within the SMP).
 Many risks can be managed on a regional or project level and allowing this to take place appropriately in the planning process can help ensure that the best sites and mitigations and compensations for impacts are found.

-Linked to the above, our members recommend that Scottish Government focus on increasing potential deployment from the plan, by addressing ornithological constraints and exploring potential derogations to ensure Scotland can play its full part in near term deployment of offshore wind across the UK.
+Linked to the above, our members recommend that Scottish Government focus on increasing potential deployment from the plan, by keeping shallow water sites within the plan, addressing ornithological constraints and exploring potential derogations to ensure supply chain continuity and help Scotland can play its full part in near term deployment of offshore wind across the UK.
+Clearer articulation of the Scottish Government’s ambitions for offshore wind to 2030 and 2045 and how the SMP helps to deliver these would also be welcome.
+In our response to the draft Offshore Wind Policy Statement we recommend revisiting the Scottish Offshore Wind Energy Council’s (SOWEC) 8 GW ambition by 2030

-Our members welcome improvements with regard shallow water sites, such as the inclusion of DPO SW1, made to the SMP since the initial scoping consultation.
+Our members welcome the inclusion of DPO SW1, made to the SMP since the initial scoping consultation as an attempt to increase the likely DPO area with under 60m water depth.
 Our feedback to the SMP scoping consultation in 2018 highlighted the lack of shallow water sites capable of accommodating fixed-bottom foundations.
 This reflected industry concern that this technology will remain the norm for commercial deployment in the UK over the next decade, and the unlikely contribution of projects resulting from leasing rounds beyond 2020 to contribute to the 2030 targets unless the typical timeline from project concept to operation is significantly shortened.